Carole Samaha

 Carole Samaha (كارول سماحة; born July 25, 1972) is a Lebanese singer, actress, and performer.
 She has released six studio albums.
 Samaha has a Master's degree in acting and directing, which she earned in 1999 from the Saint Joseph University of Beirut.

-In 2004 she won the Arab Music Award for best female newcomer.
+In 2004, she won the Arab Music Award for best female newcomer.
 She has also won multiple Murex d'Or awards and was nominated for best Arabia New Act in the MTV Europe Music Awards 2008.

 Before starting her pop music career, Carole Samaha was a classical actress and worked extensively with Mansour Rahbani and Marwan Rahbani.
+Her first music single was Bi Sabah el Alf el Talet in 2000.

-In 2007 Carole Samaha returned to the theater to play Zenobia in the Rahbani musical with the same name.
-She appeared in the 2008 movie Bahr al nojoum alongside other Lebanese stars.
+In 2007, Carole Samaha returned to the theater to play Zenobia in the Rahbani musical with the same name.
 She established her own production company, Lacarma, in 2009.
-In 2011 Carole Samaha starred in the TV series Al Shahroura, broadcast during Ramadan, as the singer and actress Sabah.
-In December 2012, Carole Samaha announced her plans to release a new album.
-In 2013 she was a judge on The X Factor (Arabic TV series) and she was the mentor for Young Pharoz, Maraya and Les Bledards Ninja.
-She created the musical show "The Lady" – produced by Rotana, premiering on Eid al-Fitr, August 10, 2013, in Casino du Liban.
+In 2011, Carole Samaha starred in the TV series Al Shahroura, broadcast during Ramadan, as the singer and actress Sabah.
+In 2013, she was a judge on The X Factor (Arabic TV series) and she was the mentor for Young Pharoz, Maraya and Les Bledards Ninja.
+Later that year, she created the musical show "The Lady", produced by Rotana, which premiered on August 10, 2013.

 Early life

-Samaha was born on July 25, 1972 in Beirut to Antoine Samaha from Khenchara, Metn, a direct relative of Lebanese politician Shafik Mebarak Samaha and Nouhad Hawi from Dhour El Choueir, Metn.
+Samaha was born on July 25, 1972, in Beirut to Antoine Samaha from Khenchara, Metn, a direct relative of Lebanese politician Shafik Mebarak Samaha (who left Zahlé, Lebanon for Colombia at the beginning of the 20th century) and Nouhad Hawi from Dhour El Choueir, Metn.
+Through the former, she is also related to Shafik Mebarak, nephew of Shakira.
 She has two brothers.
 Her parents supported different political factions, and according to Samaha that fact made her become "more open" to the different views of people, learning a great deal from that experience.
-Samaha is a direct relative of Lebanese politician Shafik Mebarak Samaha who left Zahlé, Lebanon for Colombia at the beginning of the 20th century.